Catfish is a popular fish among anglers, and there are many different types of catfish that can be caught in freshwater and saltwater.

 This species of catfish is also known as Mississippi White Catfish, high fin blue, and humpback blue, among others.
 Ictalurus furcatus is the scientific name for the Blue Catfish, where ‘Ictalurus’ is Greek for “fish cat” and ‘fucatus’ is Latin for “forked.”

 Together, the scientific name references the blue catfish’s forked tail fin.
-Most of these species inhabit the tributaries and main waterways of vast river systems.
+Most of these species inhabit vast river systems’ tributaries and main waterways.

 In the winter, all blue catfish species migrate downstream in quest of warmer waters.
 In contrast, in the summer, they migrate upstream in search of cooler temperatures.